HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com

 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
-Built to support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease.  sbvbmsva
+Built to support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease.  sbvbmsva vsv
 ## 🚀 Features

 * ✅ **Create Custom Exam Portals** – White-labeled portals for institutions or organizations